Up-North Winter Family Getaways in Wisconsin

 “We’ve already planned a trip up there for this winter with a group of family and friends,” he says.
 “We’re really looking forward to it.”

-Laura Reed, executive director of the Rhinelander Chamber of Commerce, says her town bills itself as the ice fishing capital of the world.
+The Rhinelander Chamber of Commerce, says their town bills itself as the ice fishing capital of the world.

-Conrad Heeg, who runs the Eagle River Chamber of Commerce, says the terrain around his town boasts more than 500 miles of groomed snowmobile trails that run through the forests and over frozen lakes.
+The Eagle River Chamber of Commerce, says the terrain around town boasts more than 500 miles of groomed snowmobile trails that run through the forests and over frozen lakes.

-“We’ve been the snowmobiling capital of the world since 1964, so winter is a huge season for us with major races and other events, like our Klondike Days,” he says, noting that SNOWGOER Magazine has repeatedly ranked the Eagle River Area as the best destination for a family snowmobiling vacation.
+"We’ve been the snowmobiling capital of the world since 1964, so winter is a huge season for us with major races and other events” they say, noting that SNOWGOER Magazine has repeatedly ranked the Eagle River Area as the best destination for a family snowmobiling vacation.

 Numerous lakeside resorts and restaurants stay open in the winter, he says, which makes it easy for snowmobilers to find a place to dine or gas up their machines.

-And while many snowmobilers bring their own machines, visitors can typically rent them for $150 a day or $200 on weekends, he says, with an additional charge for clothing and helmets.
+And while many snowmobilers bring their own machines, visitors can typically rent them for $150 a day or $200 on weekends, with an additional charge for clothing and helmets.

-To the east on the shores of Green Bay, Marinette Chamber of Commerce director Jamie Darge says ATV riders and snowmobilers can take to county trails all winter long.
+To the east on the shores of Green Bay, the Marinette Chamber of Commerce director says ATV riders and snowmobilers can take to county trails all winter long.
 And when the ice freezes solid on the bay, snowmobilers can ride all the way to Door County.

 This entry was posted in Outdoor Fun